soly-spec211/soly-spec211.github.io/README.md

 Focus/interests in Data Analysis, Data Visualization, Databases, and Programming Present the education section in a professional timeline or card design.

-Do not invent a university name, graduation year, GPA, or other information that I did not provide.

 4. Skills